axu2/image-quilting/README.md

 >The method
 works directly on the images and does not require 3D information.

-For more information, consult the original paper at https://people.eecs.berkeley.edu/~efros/research/quilting.html:
+For more information, consult the original paper at https://people.eecs.berkeley.edu/~efros/research/quilting.html

+All images in this readme come from the original paper or presentation at SIGGRAPH '01.

 In this repository, we will be implementing the paper using Python and NumPy.